-The Underlying Index is calculated using a base-weighted aggregative methodology.
-This discussion describes the "price return" calculation of the Underlying Index.
-The value of the Underlying Index on any day for which an index value is published is determined by a fraction, the numerator of which is the aggregate of the market price of each stock in the Underlying Index times the number of shares of such stock included in the Underlying Index, and the denominator of which is the divisor, which is described more fully below.
-The "market value" of any index stock is the product of the market price per share of that stock times the number of the then-outstanding shares of such index stock that are then included in the Underlying Index.
+The SPX is calculated using a base-weighted aggregative methodology.
+This discussion describes the "price return" calculation of the SPX.
+The applicable pricing supplement will describe the calculation if the underlier for your securities is not the price return calculation.
+The value of the SPX on any day for which an index value is published is determined by a fraction, the numerator of which is the aggregate of the market price of each stock in the SPX times the number of shares of such stock included in the SPX, and the denominator of which is the divisor, which is described more fully below.
+The "market value" of any index stock is the product of the market price per share of that stock times the number of the then-outstanding shares of such index stock that are then included in the SPX.

-The Underlying Index is also sometimes called a "base-weighted aggregative index" because of its use of a divisor.
-The "divisor" is a value calculated by Index Sponsor that is intended to maintain conformity in index values over time and is adjusted for all changes in the index stocks' share capital after the "base date" as described below.
-The level of the Underlying Index reflects the total market value of all index stocks relative to the index's base period of 1941-1943.
+The SPX is also sometimes called a "base-weighted aggregative index" because of its use of a divisor.
+The "divisor" is a value calculated by S&P that is intended to maintain conformity in index values over time and is adjusted for all changes in the index stocks' share capital after the "base date" as described below.
+The level of the SPX reflects the total market value of all index stocks relative to the index's base period of 1941-1943.

-In addition, the Underlying Index is float-adjusted, meaning that the share counts used in calculating the Underlying Index reflect only those shares available to investors rather than all of a company's outstanding shares.
-The Index Sponsor seeks to exclude shares held by long-term, strategic shareholders concerned with the control of a company, a group that generally includes the following: officers and directors and related individuals whose holdings are publicly disclosed, private equity, venture capital, special equity firms, asset managers and insurance companies with board of director representation, publicly traded companies that hold shares in another company, holders of restricted shares (except for shares held as part of a lock-up agreement), company-sponsored employee share plans/trusts, defined contribution plans/savings, investment plans, foundations or family trusts associated with the company, government entities at all levels (except government retirement or pension funds), sovereign wealth funds and any individual person listed as a 5% or greater stakeholder in a company as reported in regulatory filings (collectively, "strategic holders").
-To this end, the Index Sponsor excludes all share-holdings (other than depositary banks, pension funds (including government pension and retirement funds), mutual funds, exchange traded fund providers, investment funds, asset managers (including hedge funds with no board of director representation), investment funds of insurance companies and independent foundations not associated with the company) with a position greater than 5% of the outstanding shares of a company from the float-adjusted share count to be used in Underlying Index calculations.
+In addition, the SPX is float-adjusted, meaning that the share counts used in calculating the SPX reflect only those shares available to investors rather than all of a company's outstanding shares.
+S&P seeks to exclude shares held by long-term, strategic shareholders concerned with the control of a company, a group that generally includes the following: officers and directors and related individuals whose holdings are publicly disclosed, private equity, venture capital, special equity firms, asset managers and insurance companies with board of director representation, publicly traded companies that hold shares in another company, holders of restricted shares (except for shares held as part of a lock-up agreement), company-sponsored employee share plans/trusts, defined contribution plans/savings, investment plans, foundations or family trusts associated with the company, government entities at all levels (except government retirement or pension funds), sovereign wealth funds and any individual person listed as a 5% or greater stakeholder in a company as reported in regulatory filings (collectively, "strategic holders").
+To this end, S&P excludes all share-holdings (other than depositary banks, pension funds (including government pension and retirement funds), mutual funds, exchange traded fund providers, investment funds, asset managers (including hedge funds with no board of director representation), investment funds of insurance companies and independent foundations not associated with the company) with a position greater than 5% of the outstanding shares of a company from the float-adjusted share count to be used in SPX calculations.